Alex4386/Alex4386/README.md

 Wanna skip my introduction?
 [Click here to see my repos](#-bye)

 ## 🙋 Heads up!
-If you are fan of Minecraft residing in South Korea, Please take a look at [Minecraft and Shutdown Act Drama](https://github.com/Alex4386/wcyd4minecraft).
+If you are fan of Minecraft (or any equivalent video-game player) residing in South Korea, Please take a look at [Minecraft and Shutdown Act Drama](https://github.com/Alex4386/wcyd4minecraft).
 Thank you!

 ## 🙋 I am...